|

 5. I can hook up my rig using correct or incorrect polarity to my battery or power supply.
 False

-Hopefully you haven’t blown the fuse and if you did, replaced the proper one with a 30amp fuse.
+If you’ve blown the fuse, replaced it w/the proper one or slightly higher.
+Don’t put a 20 or a 30 amp fuse.
 How I can remember that famous line “That’s all I had”.
-Using the wrong fuse especially using one with a higher rating could cause a melt down.
+Using a higher rated fuse could cause a melt down.
+The rig will blow but the fuse wouldn’t.
 I’ve also seen the blown fuse wrapped in aluminum foil too!
-There’s one thing you can do and that is to install a full wave bridge in the rig so polarity doesn’t mean anything.
+If the someone doesn’t know that red is + and black is – and has a problem where they keep hooking the rig up wrong and constantly blows the fuse, there’s a couple of things you can do to rectify that.
+You can install a full wave bridge in the rig.
+Then polarity doesn’t mean anything.
+You’d have to use hefty diodes though like 1N5401’s.
 The only set back about that is your rig isn’t operating on 13.8V anymore.
 Due to the 2 diodes in forward bias, the operating voltage is now only 12.6V.
-This cuts down on your power output a little.
+This cuts down on your power output on the carrier and audio a little.
 The better way to go is to install one big diode in series with the positive line.
-The drop is lower and if you reverse polarity and the rig wouldn’t turn on at all indicating that you did it backwards again.
+The drop is lower and if you reverse polarity and the rig wouldn’t turn on at all indicating that you did it backwards.

 6. Miscellaneous: Cobra may have made a good 148GTL but couldn’t spell to save their life!
 Who is “Dynamike”?
 Who is “Mike Gain”?